KenKundert/nestedtext/doc/techniques.rst

         Additional  Roles:
             - accounting task force

 The result looks identical in the documentation, but if you ran this program in a terminal you would see the keys in blue.
+Because *keymap* is also supplied, comments are preserved.

 .. _adding comments: